Get E-Book

 ModuleWrap is the bridge between Node's JavaScript-side loader and V8's C++ module API.
 It wraps V8's internal representation of an ES module.

-When Node creates a ModuleWrap from JavaScript source, V8 compiles the text as a module, extracts the import and export declarations, and creates a module record that has not yet been instantiated.
-Node can ask V8 for the module requests, resolve them using Node's loader rules, and then provide the matching modules back to V8 during instantiation.
+When Node creates a ModuleWrap from JavaScript source, V8 compiles the text as a module.
+During that compile step, V8 extracts the import and export declarations and creates a module record that has not been instantiated yet.

 Inside the engine, evaluation is promise-shaped.
-For modules without top-level await, the promise is already resolved by the time control returns to Node.
-For modules with top-level await, it remains pending until the awaited operation completes.
-ModuleJob uses that result to determine when dependent modules may continue.
+For modules without top-level await, the promise is already resolved when control returns to Node.
+For modules with top-level await, it stays pending until the awaited work completes.
+ModuleJob uses that result to decide when dependent modules may continue.

 The Module Graph and Cycle Detection

-This is why circular imports can avoid an infinite load loop while still failing at runtime.
-Instantiation creates the binding, but evaluation has to initialize it before other modules can safely read its value.
+That is why circular imports can avoid an infinite loading loop but still fail at runtime.
+Instantiation can create the binding.
+Evaluation still has to initialize the value before other modules can safely read it.

 Host-Created Modules